Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 [https://www.youtube.com/watch?v=cD6TCxizFjs](https://www.youtube.com/watch?v=cD6TCxizFjs)<br><br>

-The marking in this example is done be the CC-Zero symbol at the bottom of the website.
+The marking in this example is done with the CC-Zero symbol at the bottom of the website.
 There is also a short audio note in the Dhammapada recording.<br><br>